Italy Sistema di Interscambio (SdI) real-time e-invoices

 Italy has introduced mandatory real-time electronic sales invoice issuance and reporting from 1 January 2019.
 All relevant invoices have to be issued and submitted to the Italian Revenue Agency’s e-invoicing platform, Sistema di Interscambio (SdI).
 The measure has been required of sales to government bodies since June 2014.

 SdI effectively acts as an invoice approval portal, ensuring all taxable transactions are verified live by the Italian tax authorities.
-This follows models already in use in South America and Turkey.
+SdI reporting was already a requirement for B2G (Business to Government bodies) transactions.

 Scope of e-invoices per the 2018 Budget Law

-- The requirement applies to resident and non-resident VAT registered businesses
+- The requirement applies to resident VAT registered businesses

 - B2B transactions between private businesses.